BenjaMenja/royal-siege/README.md

-# royal-siege
+# Royal Siege
-The Official Datapack for Royal Siege
+The Official Datapack for Royal Siege, a team based MOBA built in _Minecraft_.\